What is an interview?

 - Research the employer and the sector.
 Know clearly why you want the job and what would make you a strong candidate.
 Keynote is a great tool for researching sectors.

-- Book a practice interview with the careers service by calling us on 01784 443073, or by coming into the careers centre and speaking to a member of our team.
+- Book a practice interview with the careers service by emailing us at email@example.com.

 At the interview

 - Listen carefully to the questions; ask for clarification if you are unsure whether you have understood correctly.

 - Structure your answers to ensure that the contribution you made or the actions you took come across clearly in any examples you give.